-From the gold capped onion domes of the Kremlin, and its high walls, to the large square and the buildings on it, this heritage site is monumental.
+From the gold capped onion domes of the Kremlin and its high walls, to the large Red Square and the buildings on it, this heritage site is monumental.

 UNESCO’s World Heritage Centre’s short description of site no. 545:

 “Inextricably linked to all the most important historical and political events in Russia since the 13th century, the Kremlin (built between the 14th and 17th centuries by outstanding Russian and foreign architects) was the residence of the Great Prince and also a religious centre.
 At the foot of its ramparts, on Red Square, St Basil’s Basilica is one of the most beautiful Russian Orthodox monuments.”

 I clip this from my 2011 blog entry: